tapyu/c-and-cpp-lessons/README.md

 │   └── (library files, if applicable)
 │
 ├── src/ (or project_name/)
-│   ├── main.c (or main.cpp.
-One can use project_name instead of main)
+│   ├── main.c (or main.cpp. project_name can be used instead of main)
 │   ├── module1.c (or module1.cpp)
 │   ├── module2.c (or module2.cpp)
 │   └── ...